Dhampus Sarangkot Hiking Price

 Do We Need a Permit for Dhampus Sarangkot Hiking?

-There is no permit required for the Dhampus Sarangkot trekking hike since it is within the Annapurna Conservation Area.
+There is no permit required for the Dhampus Sarangkot trek since it is within the Annapurna Conservation Area.

 Dhampus Sarangkot Hiking Difficulties